PheeLeep/PaDetect/README.md

 ## Releases
 The Release section will be available in the upcoming commits.

-A .NET 7 (SDK or Runtime) is required in order to run binaries.
+A .NET 7 (SDK or Runtime) is required in order to run binaries. (.NET 7 Desktop Runtime is also required for PaDetect-UI)

 ## Compile
 To build a project, clone this repository first by typing: